CleverCodeCravers/AI-Testground/README.md

 ### Task arrival

+What is done in this state?

 - The task arrives, probably as an email.
 - The task is added to the Kanban board using a PowerShell script.
   - The duration of the task is estimated based on the subject.
   - The email is extracted, added as an attachment, and the last main section of the email is included as a description.
   - The task is added to a suitable column based on rules.
   - Classification of the task as support/bug/feature or internal development.